kirkpsmith/rfb-dev-kit/docs/cell_assembly.md

 ## Insert the four bolts into positive endplate {pagestep}

+Gather the [M6 fasteners](fasteners.md){qty: 4,cat: part}.

-Take one endplate and insert the four [M6 x 35 mm hex socket cap bolts with washers]{qty: 4}.
+Take one endplate and insert the four M6 x 35 mm hex socket cap bolts with washers.
 This will be the positive endplate.

 ## Place the endplate on the cell assembly tool {pagestep}